 HEATING YOUR PUDDING

-Your Christmas pudding has been cooked already and only requires gentle reheating.
-Actually, it’s great eaten at room temperature as a cake too.
+Your Christmas Pudding has been cooked already and only requires gentle reheating.
+It’s great eaten at room temperature as a cake too.
+Try it with a slice of cheese and cup of tea or glass of port - yum!

-Pierce foil seal with a knife several times to allow the steam to escape.
+Pierce foil seal with a knife several times to allow steam to escape.
 Place the pudding into a saucepan.
-Pour enough water into the saucepan to cover half of the pudding bowl.
+Pour enough water into the saucepan to cover half the height of the pudding bowl.
 Simmer for 1 hour or until the pudding is heated through.
 Refill water as it evaporates.

 Do not allow to boil dry.